hackThacker/DataAnalysis/README.md

 28. **Top 10 Most Sold Products:** Create a bar chart showing the top 10 most sold products.

- # You can used many files for learning into files directory there are many csv files are located
+  You can used many files for learning into files directory there are many csv files are located

+## Contributing

+If you would like to contribute to this project or report issues, please follow our [Contributing Guidelines](CONTRIBUTING.md).

+## License

+This project is licensed under the [LICENSE NAME](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.

 Feel free to use and modify this code for your own data analysis and visualization projects.
 If you have any questions or need further assistance, please don't hesitate to ask.